dpc10ster/RJafrocBook/docs/07-sources-variability-auc.md

 }
 ```

-This code implements function `doCalSimulator(P, parametricFOM, RocCountsTable)`.
-Here `P` is the desired number of population samples, `parametricFOM` is a logical, if set to `TRUE`, the binormal model is used to calculate fitted AUC and otherwise the Wilcoxon statistic is used to calculate empirical AUC, and `RocCountsTable` contains the ROC data, such as \@ref(tab:ratingsParadigmExampleTable), to which the simulator is to be calibrated to.
+In the function `doCalSimulator(P, parametricFOM, RocCountsTable)`, `P` is the desired number of population samples, `parametricFOM` is a logical, if set to `TRUE` the binormal model is used to calculate *fitted* AUC and otherwise the Wilcoxon statistic is used to calculate *empirical* AUC, and `RocCountsTable` contains the ROC data, such as Table \@ref(tab:ratingsParadigmExampleTable), to which the simulator is to be calibrated to.
 Lines 2-3 construct the K-vector, containing $K_1,K_2$.
 Line 5 performs the maximum likelihood fit, using function `RocfitR(RocCountsTable)`.
 The returned variable contains $a, b, \zeta$ as a `list`, which are extracted at lines 6-8.
 Lines 9-11 converts these to the mu-sigma notation.
 In essence, lines 5 - 11 calibrates the simulator and the calibrated values of the simulator are contained in $\mu,\sigma,\zeta$.
 Lines 13-17 calculates `OrigAUC`, the AUC of the original data, using parametric `RocfitR` or the Wilcoxon statistic, as appropriate, depending on the value of `parametricFOM`.
-After defining an empty length `P` array, at line 19, to hold the sampled `AUC` values, lines 20-39 begins and ends a `for` loop to conduct the `P` population samples.
+After defining a length `P` array, at line 19, to hold the sampled `AUC` values, lines 20-39 begins and ends a `for` loop to conduct the `P` population samples.
 Each pass through the `for` loop yields $K_1$ samples from the non-diseased distribution and $K_2$ samples from the diseased distribution, returned in the variable `RocCountsTableSimPop`, which is similar in structure to a counts table like Table \@ref(tab:ratingsParadigmExampleTable).
-Within the `for` loop there is an endless `while` loop, needed because `RocfitR` can sometimes fail to converge, signaled by the first member of the returned being minus 1, in which case another iteration of the while loop is performed (see line 30) and otherwise the `break` statement causes program execution to proceed to the next iteration of the `for` loop.
-The first thing done after entering the `while` loop, lines 22-23, is to simulate, using `SimulateRocCountsTable()`, a new ROC counts table, denoted `RocCountsTableSimPop`.
-The returned list is saved to `temp` at line 28, and if `temp[1] != -1` the AUC value is saved to `AUC[p]`, line 31.
+Within the `for` loop there is an endless `while` loop, needed because `RocfitR` can sometimes fail to converge, signaled by the first member of the returned `list` being minus 1, in which case another iteration of the `while` loop is performed (see line 30) and otherwise the `break` statement (line 32) causes program execution to proceed to the next iteration of the `for` loop.
+After entering the `while` loop, lines 22-23, a new ROC counts table is generated.
+The returned `list` is saved to `temp` at line 28, and if `temp[1] != -1` (i.e., `RocfitR` did converge) the AUC value is saved to `AUC[p]`, line 31.
 Upon exiting the code one has `P` values of AUC in the array `AUC`.

+#### Parametric AUC results
-The following code uses the function just described and prints out the relevant values.
+The following code uses the function just described and prints out the results.

 ```r